What is Conservatives Abroad?

 How do I join Conservatives Abroad?

-Is there a Conservatives Abroad representative in my area?
+Is there a Conservatives Abroad group in my area?

 To see if there is a Conservatives Abroad representative in your area please Find Your Representative.
 If there is no representative in your area, please contact us.
 There is an annual Conservatives Abroad conference and dinner in London, usually immediately following the Party Conference.
 There are also other events throughout the year.
 Check the events page for further information.